 La Compagnie Des Pruneaux draws from the expertise of the founding members of this family business which dates back to 1964.

-The company is located in PINEUILH in the at the very heart of the Grand Sud-Ouest.
+The company is located in PINEUILH in the heart of the Grand Sud-Ouest.

 Prunes (or dried plums) are

 Stahlbush Island Farms grows our kale in Oregon.
 They’ve been family-owned and committed to sustainability since 1985